Religion remains at the centre of culture in Barbados.

 ROMAN CATHOLIC

 The Roman Catholic Church has been present in Barbados since 1839.
-In the early and mid-twentieth century, the Catholic Church was bolstered by immigration from Guyana, Dominica, St. Lucia, and by Syrian and Lebanese Christians from Trinidad.
+In the early and mid-twentieth century, the Catholic Church was bolstered by immigration from Guyana, Dominica, St. Lucia, and Syrian and Lebanese Christians from Trinidad.
 It is expanding through natural growth and a small number of converts.

 Christ Church